 See Related: Best Restaurants on the Las Vegas Strip

 14) Search for happy hours

-It can be tough to find good food deals in Las Vegas but if you walk around a bit, you will find some happy hours with decent eats and great prices.
+Finding good food deals in Las Vegas can be tough, but if you walk around, you will find some happy hours with decent eats and great prices.

 15) See Bellagio Fountain Show

-The fountains are located in front of the Bellagio Hotel and Casino, and the shows take place every half hour from 3:00 pm to 8:00 pm on weekdays, and every 15 minutes from 8:00 pm to midnight on Fridays and Saturdays.
+The fountains are in front of the Bellagio Hotel and Casino, and the shows take place every half hour from 3:00 pm to 8:00 pm on weekdays and every 15 minutes from 8:00 pm to midnight on Fridays and Fridays Saturdays.

 The best cheap seats are on the sidewalk on the south side of the Bellagio.
 There, you’ll have an unobstructed view of the entire show.
 And, if you time it right, you can even catch a glimpse of the fountains while driving down the Las Vegas Strip.

 See Related: Best Things to Do in Colmar, France

 16) Take a walk down the Las Vegas Strip